Wildlife encounters with South Africa’s two Big Fives

 After a high tea, we were straight out for an afternoon/evening game drive with our guide Francois and tracker Devine.

-A testament to the skill and dedication shown by Francois and Devine is how they not only found but skilfully got us as close as possible to the Big Five.
+A testament to the skill and dedication shown by Francois and Devine is how they not only found but skillfully got us as close as possible to the Big Five.

 A coalition of cheetah, a spectacular dusk kill by a pack of rare wild dogs, and a pair of rare black rhino were just a few high points.